The initial ideal of generic sequences and Fr\"{o}berg's Conjecture: Application for Fr o berg's Conjecture

 \section{Application for Fr\"{o}berg's Conjecture}

 In \cite[Theorem 2]{P}, Pardue proved that Fr\"{o}berg's Conjecture is equivalent to Conjecture \ref{Pardue E}.
-In order to prove the equivalence of the conjectures, Pardue used the notion of semi-regular sequences already quoted in the introduction and introduced in \cite[Section 3]{P}.
+In order to prove the equivalence of the conjectures, Pardue used the notion of semi-regular sequences that was introduced in \cite[Section 3]{P}.
 Regular sequences and semi-regular sequences can be characterized by Hilbert series.

 \begin{Proposition} \cite[Proposition 1]{P} Let $A = K[x_1,\cdots,x_n]/I$, where $I$ is a homogeneous ideal, and $f_1, \cdots, f_r$ are homogeneous polynomials of degree $d_1, \cdots, d_r$.
-Then, 0.3cm (1) $f_1, \cdots, f_r$ is a semi-regular sequence on $A$ if and only if for all $s = 1, \cdots, r$
+Then, 0.3cm {\rm (1)} $f_1, \cdots, f_r$ is a semi-regular sequence on $A$ if and only if for all $s = 1, \cdots, r$

-(2) $f_1, \cdots, f_r$ is a regular sequence on $A$ if and only if
+{\rm (2)} $f_1, \cdots, f_r$ is a regular sequence on $A$ if and only if

 \end{Proposition}